danmilneusw/08-DLSS/README.md

 There is also a plugin for Unreal Engine: https://developer.nvidia.com/rtx/dlss/get-started

 ### Part 3
 Hopefully you have finished training by now.
-So let's implement this model inside our Pygame.
+So let's implement this model inside our Pygame... (**we'll do this next week**)